Parralogic/AutoBackup/READme.txt

 IF you don't wanna worry about setting up a cron job, just run the usb-backupWtimer.sh script it has a built in timer, just edit the script, change the 6th line, scroll to the bottom and change the sleep count to however many seconds the script should re-execute. just dont close the terminal, NOTE! if using this method script will ONLY! backup to a NEWdirectory not to the root of the drive!.
 If you set the sleep count to 600 it would re-execute the script every 10 minutes 60x10=600. make usb-backupWtimer.sh executable [chmod +x usb-backupWtimer.sh] in terminal.
 REMEMBER! dont close the terminal, just minimze the terminal, to make sure its working just unplug the drive, and wait to see if you get a pop-up asking to insert the drive.

+NOTE!: IF you delete a file on the directory you are backing up the file will not be deleted on the drive!